-So to me sharing those mixes comes naturally.
+Making mixes comes naturally.
 I’m going with my flow.
 I love that I have no obligation to upload a bunch of mixes for the sake of mass-sharing.
 I’m no longer in that business.
 Creating for myself is an inherent act of self-love.
 It’s something I will keep doing.
 Mixing feels just like dancing.
-But I won’t hesitate to share “the gospel” with others, with Us.
-With that being said, here’s my 2nd Haitian mix.
-You will hear the Latin influence in Haiti’s music, especially Cuban (due to Haitian migrations to Cuba for work and because of the U.S. occupation in Haiti in 1915).
-There’s even a song called “Haiti Cumbia” (1969), a folkloric rhythm from Colombia.
+I won’t hesitate to share the gospel with others, with us.
+MIX16 is my 2nd Ayisyen (Haitian) mix.
+Cuban influence is present.
+Historically, it’s at the core of Haitian music (look for Haitian migrations to Cuba for work and the U.S. occupation in Haiti in 1915).
+There’s even a song called “Haiti Cumbia” (1969) by Nemours Jean-Baptiste; cumbia is a folkloric rhythm from Colombia.
 I’m definitely having fun.
-We’ll see where this will take me.
+We’ll see where this will take me next.
 It’s in God’s hands.
+Always.